KevinGimbel/kevingimbel.github.io-old/_posts/2013-12-25-brackets-vs-sublime-text.md

 Bracket comes with a Live Preview functionality that allows to display a file inside the browser that'll be updated in real time as you type.
 I couldn't think of a scenario where I'd need a real-time preview of my file to be honest but it's a cool feature anyway.

 #### Auto-Complete
-Both Sublime Text and rackets have auto-complete for CSS.
+Both Sublime Text and Brackets have auto-complete for CSS.
 While Sublime Text "only" supports basic auto-complete (e.g. typing `'hei' + tab` will get you `height: `) Brackets supports to "Quick Edit" colors (right-click on a color or use `CMD+E` when hovering it) to bring up a color dialog as show below.
 This is a nice feature when trying to find a color.

 ![Quick Edit Colors in Brackets](http://i.kevingimbel.me/sc/screenshot-53-24.png "Quick Edit Colors in Brackets")